learn-co-curriculum/phase-3-hashketball/README.md

   * `:players`
 * The `:team_name` key points to a string of the team name.
 * The `:colors` key points to an array of strings that are that team's colors.
-* The `:players` key points to an array of players.
-Each player (i.e. each index item of the array) is represented by a hash whose names (as strings) are the keys to a hash containing their stats.
+* The `:players` key points to a hash of players whose names (as strings) are the keys to a hash containing their stats.
 The values for each player's names and their stats can be found in the table below.
 The stats keys should be formatted like this:
-    * `:player_name`
+    * `:player_name` (optional, as the key pointing to this hash is the player's name)
     * `:number`
     * `:shoe`
     * `:num_points_scored`